 Clean with Awesome & Scrubby Sponge

-The first step in the cleaning process involves spraying the skate lightly with LA’s Totally Awesome spray cleanser (find it in your dollar store or here in my Amazon shop) and scrubbing it with a sponge that has a scrubby side.
-It will remove some of the surface dirt, but as you can see, it’s still pretty dirty.
+Step 1.
+The first step in the cleaning process involves spraying the skate lightly with LA’s Totally Awesome spray cleanser (find it in your dollar store or here in my Amazon shop) and scrubbing lightly with a sponge that has a scrubby side.
+It should remove a good bit of the surface dirt, but as you can see, the skate is still pretty dirty.

 Clean with Quick Eraser & Apply White Wax